 3Such action might be taken under section 47 and section 44 of the Children Act 1989.
 4Such action might be taken under section 17 of the Children Act 1989.

-5Department for Education guidance: Working Together to Safeguard Children 2018
+5Department for Education guidance: Working Together to Safeguard Children 2018 and youth violence

+- Domestic violence

+- Female Genital mutilation

+- Forced marriage

-- Poor parenting, particularly in relation to babies and young children - Other issues not listed here but that pose a risk to children, young people and vulnerable adults.
+- Poor parenting, particularly in relation to babies and young children

+- Other issues not listed here but that pose a risk to children, young people and vulnerable adults.